miloszmisiek/ci-p5-cutback/README.md

 **- The Product Edit Page**

-- Users can access the product's edit page by clicking the title in the product page.
+- Users can access the product's edit page by clicking the title on the product page.
-- The product edit page has exactly same functionality as creation page.
+- The product edit page has the exactly same functionality as the creation page.
 The data is fetched for the selected product.
 - Users can save or delete the product with buttons under the product details form.

 ![Product Edit Page](documentation/features/product-edit.png)